Tools & Resources▼

-If no one is ready to look after your financial affairs when you can't, your property may be wasted, abused, or lost.
-You'll need to put in place at least one of the following options to help protect your property in the event you become incapacitated.
+Consider putting in place at least one of the following options to help protect your property in the event you become incapacitated.

 You can transfer ownership of your property to a revocable living trust.
 You name yourself as trustee and retain complete control over your affairs as long as you retain capacity.
 If you become incapacitated, your successor trustee (the person you named to run the trust if you can't) automatically steps in and takes over the management of your property.
 A living trust can survive your death, but it can be expensive to maintain and administer.

 A durable power of attorney (DPOA) allows you to authorize someone else to act on your behalf.
-There are two types of DPOAs: a standby DPOA, which is effective immediately, and a springing DPOA, which is not effective until you have become incapacitated.
+There are two types of DPOAs: an immediate DPOA, which is effective immediately, and a springing DPOA, which is not effective until you have become incapacitated.
 A DPOA should be fairly simple and inexpensive to implement.
 It also ends at your death.
 A springing DPOA is not permitted in some states, so you'll want to check with an attorney.

 Another option is to hold your property in concert with others.
 This arrangement may allow someone else to have immediate access to the property and to use it to meet your needs.
 Joint ownership is simple and inexpensive to implement.
 However, there are some disadvantages to the joint ownership arrangement.
 Some examples include (1) your co-owner has immediate access to your property, (2) you lack the ability to direct the co-owner to use the property for your benefit, (3) naming someone who is not your spouse as co-owner may trigger gift tax consequences, and (4) if you die before the other joint owner(s), your property interests will pass to the other owner(s) without regard to your own intentions, which may be different.